Let’s Shake is a creative event promoting peace and reconciliation with a handshake

 Inspired by the notion of the space held within a handshake, the process captures the united intention, communication and connection between two people.
 Participants come together in a shared experience, holding wet plaster between their hands and making conversation until it hardens.
 The resulting forms are intriguing shell-like objects embossed with the delicate traceries of each individual’s palm and imbued with the energy of their encounter.

-Let’s Shake was conceived during the development of a public artwork for Reconciliation, commissioned by the University of Adelaide in 2006.
+Let’s Shake was conceived during the development of a public artwork for Reconciliation, commissioned by the University of Adelaide, in collaboration with sculptor Darryl Cowie in 2006.
 As part of Reconciliation week a public event was held in the university grounds in order to create the handshake castings.

 The handshakes were later compiled and used to form the mould for a cast granite sculpture.
 The completed “Touchstone for Reconciliation” sculpture was unveiled during public ceremony at the University of Adelaide in 2007.